Flying Q and A

 You will also need to upload your fuel receipt and ensure you have added the required information.
 See our receipt guide here.

-Complete the debrief within 24 hours of the flight ending
+Complete the debrief within 72 hours (24 preferred) of the flight ending

 CAP National has created a user guide that specifically covers briefing and debriefing sorties.